jacoborus/estilo/docs/colorschemes.md

 # Create color schemes

-## Define colors

 Estilo can render a single color scheme or multiple variants, you will need to create a yaml file for every one in `estilo/themes` folder.

 A colorscheme template has the following structure:

 - name: the colorscheme name
 - background: 'dark' or 'light'
 - colors: an object containing the colors you are going to use in this variant.
-Use hex colors, and closest xterm values will be added automatically
+Use hex colors, and closest xterm values will be added automatically on render time

 Example: